deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13394/index.md

 ![](figures/figures_1_0.png)

-> 🔼 The figure illustrates the CIA (Cross-Lingual Auto Evaluation) suite architecture, showing how the HERCULE evaluator LLM processes multilingual instructions and responses to generate feedback and scores.
+> 🔼 The figure illustrates the CIA (Cross-Lingual Auto Evaluation) Suite's architecture, showcasing the HERCULE evaluator LLM's cross-lingual evaluation process.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: We present cross-lingual Evaluator LLM, HERCULE, where the Instruction & Response provided to the model are in the target language, while all other fields are in English.
 The model generates feedback & score in English for a given evaluation example.